DuneParkSoftware/TaskLogToMDReport/README.md

 The resulting file can be opened in a Markdown-compatible viewer or editor, and converted to any other suitable format, such as PDF.
 The reports can also be archived, shared with collaborators, etc.

-The -d option will remove the source file after successful conversion to markdown.
+The `-d` option will cause the source file to be deleted after successful conversion to markdown.

 `> tasklog2md -v`